code42/developer.code42.com/source/security-alerts-api/index.html.md

 ### Remove specific users from an alert rule

 You can also remove users' email addresses or cloud aliases from an alert rule's inclusion or exclusion list with the [/v1/alert-rules/remove-users](/api/#operation/Rules_RemoveUsersFromRule) API command.
 This command removes all of the email addresses or cloud aliases associated with the user's ID from the specified rule.
 You cannot remove users from rules that monitor all users.

-**Note:** You cannot use these alerts APIs to add or remove users from the inclusion or exclusion lists of [default rules](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/How_to_create_a_security_alert#Default_alert_rules_and_notifications) created by the Departing Employees list or High Risk Employees list.
-Instead, users are added to and removed from these lists directly in the [Departing Employees list](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Add_departing_employees) and [High Risk Employees list](https://support.code42.com/Administrator/Cloud/Monitoring_and_managing/Add_high_risk_employees) or with the [Detection List Management API](/detection-list-management-api/#detection-list-management-api).

 ```bash
 curl -X POST "<RequestURL>/v1/alert-rules/remove-users" \